cbullock/python/README.md

 python
 ======

-For all my python files
+For all my python files. this is mainly for learning and testing new items